Cancer Research UK logo.

 Open surgery

-Open surgery means the surgeon makes a larger cut in your tummy.
+Open surgery means the surgeon makes a large cut in your tummy.
 Where the cut is depends on the type of surgery you have and where the cancer is in your stomach.
 The types are:

 • subtotal gastrectomy, which means having the operation through a cut in your tummy (abdomen)